 Telekinetic Alexandra Sainte is through serving time behind a desk at Buchanan Investigations.
 She’s more than ready to prove she’s capable of fieldwork.
 Tired of waiting, she turns a sudden opportunity into something more.
 Her unauthorized raid of a suspected kidnapper’s office goes off without a hitch—mostly.

 There’s a reason Hunter Greye can’t take his gaze off the sticky-fingered woman he catches ruining his investigation.
-She fights like a warrior.
 She bears a striking resemblance to a string of kidnapping victims.
 And she stirs a wildness within him he thought he’d learned to control a long time ago.
-She’s a dangerous distraction he can’t afford.

 Thrown together in an undercover operation to find the mastermind behind the kidnappings, Alex and Hunter fall in lust, in love, and in danger.
 Only by trusting each other can they save the girl…and each other.